soasis/soasis.org/static/content/cosy/overview.md

 While we get set up and prepare for the future of CoSy Tech 2021, here are some quick details about the upcoming event.

 - 💻 Free, virtual event.
-- 📅 2 days.
+(All talks are free and will be published, but certain before/after events will be paid content only.)
 - 📣 2 keynote speakers.
+- 📅 2 days, with 1 day after for concurrently-held trainings.
+- 🛤️ 1 track.
-- ⌚ to 60 minute talks on C, C++, Zig, Rust, and many other systems programming topics.
+- ⌚ 15 to 60 minute talks on C, C++, Zig, Rust, Nim, and many other systems programming topics.
-- 👤👤 Double-blinded reviews.
+- 👤👤 Double-blinded submission reviews.

 ## Where? {#quick-where}

 It will be an entirely online event.
 Bring your comfy shirts and your shorts even if it is the late Fall: you will be at home or in a similar location.
 Relax and absorb as much as you want!
-The conference will be streamed for free on [our Twitch.tv channel](https://www.twitch.tv/shepherdsoasis/) and [our YouTube channel](https://www.youtube.com/channel/UCbPn0sw5rIgfT0vlSBvCWlA), as well as a to-be-determined location within [Hopin](https://hopin.to/) to allow for networking and sharing between participants.
+The conference will be streamed for free on [our Twitch.tv channel](https://www.twitch.tv/shepherdsoasis/) and [our YouTube channel](https://www.youtube.com/channel/UCbPn0sw5rIgfT0vlSBvCWlA), as well as a to-be-determined location within [Hopin](https://hopin.to/) to allow for networking, booths, and sharing between participants.
 We are currently working out the logistics for Hopin and will share more, soon!